Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [] Code Responsibility Correction cards are tools used for debugging
 - [] Code Responsibility Correction cards are tools for modeling

-#### Q37.
-How are contents of a composition different from those of aggregation?
+#### Q37.1 How are contents of a composition different from those of aggregation?
 - [] if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
+- [x] if a composition dies, the contents die
+- [] the contents of a composition are all siblings
+- [] an aggregation contains only abstract classes

+#### Q37.2 Which statement about compositions and aggregations is true?
+- [] if one element of an aggregation is dereferenced, all its elements are eligible for garbage collection
-- [] if a composition dies, the contents die
+- [x] if a composition dies, the contents die
 - [] the contents of a composition are all siblings
 - [] an aggregation contains only abstract classes